 He proudly informed us of his “all most 100% full recovery” as we careered wildly down both lanes of the highway, he seemed deaf and blind to the frantic horn blasts and waving fists or single fingers from passing motorists?

-He had picked us up for the company as he was driving alone to his Queenstown holiday home, his wife had wisely refused to let him drive her anywhere since he had the stroke – he in turn, stubbornly refused to be driven by his wife… It’s not easy growing old !
+He had picked us up for the company as he was driving alone to his Queenstown holiday home, his wife had very wisely refused to let him drive her anywhere since he had the stroke – he in turn, stubbornly refused to be driven by his wife… It’s not easy growing old!

-There is only one important rule when hitchhiking that I know of – Do not jump the cue !
+There is only one important rule when hitchhiking that I know of – Do not jump the queue!

 Very important to follow this rule if you want a trouble free life while hitchhiking.